The dynamical Kirchberg-Phillips theorem: Introduction

 \begin{theoremi}[cf.~Pimsner, Kumjian, Meyer, Ozawa--Suzuki] Let $\alpha: G\curvearrowright A$ be an amenable action on a separable nuclear \cstar-algebra.
 Then there exists an amenable and isometrically shift-absorbing action $\beta: G\curvearrowright B$ on a stable Kirchberg algebra and an equivariant embedding $(A,\alpha)\to (B, \beta)$ that induces a $KK^G$-equivalence.
 By \autoref{intro:main-result} it follows that $(B, \beta)$ is unique up to cocycle conjugacy. \end{theoremi}

 In this article we prove a classification result for actions on Kirchberg algebras that are both amenable and isometrically shift-absorbing.
 Our theory is enabled by the observation that our two dynamical assumptions work as a very powerful tool in conjunction.
 In a nutshell, an action $\beta: G\curvearrowright B$ can be seen to be isometrically shift-absorbing if $B$ is locally approximated by $L^2(G,B)$ as an equivariant $B$-bimodule (\autoref{prop:the-condition}), whereas $\beta$ is amenable precisely when $L^2(G,B)$ admits a suitable net of approximate fixed points.
 This grants us access to the kind of averaging arguments that one usually only has with some kind of Rokhlin property, and becomes the key ingredient that allows us to apply our stable uniqueness theorem \cite{GabeSzabo22} in a fruitful way.
-All of this culminates in suitable existence and uniqueness theorems for the group actions under consideration, which we shall state here in a somewhat more special form for convenience:\footnote{Indeed the way the theorem is stated here is a special case of what we actually prove later, where the assumptions on the domain and codomain actions are more asymmetric, and the conditions related to the cocycles are phrased in more general terms.}
+All of this culminates in suitable existence and uniqueness theorems for the group actions under consideration, which we shall state here in an oversimplified form for the sake of readability.
+For the precise statements, we refer to \autoref{thm:existence} and \autoref{thm:uniqueness}.